SeldonIO/alibi-detect/README.md

 ### Tabular

-- **KDD Cup '99**: Dataset with different types of computer network intrusions. `fetch_kdd` allows you to select a subset of network intrusions as targets or pick only specified features.
+- **KDD Cup '99**: `fetch_kdd`
+  - Dataset with different types of computer network intrusions. `fetch_kdd` allows you to select a subset of network intrusions as targets or pick only specified features.
 The original data can be found [here](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).

 ## Models